 The age range was broad – cruising is no longer the preserve of older people – and passengers seemed to be a mixture of couples and groups of friends.
 I did not come across any other solo travellers.

-As one week of this two-week cruise would have been in term-time, children were few.
-However, Celebrity is not as kiddie-friendly as some of the other cruise lines.
-Having said that, there are kids’ clubs and activities on board.
+As one week of this two-week Baltic cruise would have been in term-time, children were few.
+Although Celebrity is not as kiddie-friendly as some of the other cruise lines, there are kids’ clubs and activities on board.

 However, cruises for solo travellers are often not budget-friendly.
 Solo cabins are hard to come by and are often smaller spaces in less desirable locations.
 The premium for solo occupancy can be hefty.